jeromeetienne/threex/src/threex.badtvpproc/README.md

 * some shader are the same as in three.js distribution.
 DO NOT DUPLICATE code
   * RGBShiftShader
   * FilmShader
-* TODO externalize the ping in demo
-  * currently this is in
-* do a bad tv demo with webaudio API sound
+* DONE do a bad tv demo with webaudio API sound
   * find the sound on freesounds
     * this one http://www.freesound.org/people/Bekir_VirtualDJ/sounds/132834/
   * use tween.js for animation
+* DONE externalize the ping in demo
+  * currently this is in dat.gui
 * DONE change to BatTVPasses.params.badTV
 * DONE do an examples from threex boilerplate
 * DONE do threex.badtvdatgui.js